- A university degree based on at least 3.5 years of full-time studies (equivalent to 210 ECTS credits)

 - Proof of English language skills

 - Your English skills have to be in line with level C1 of the Common European Framework of Reference for Languages.
 Generally, this requires the submission of a recognised language test like IELTS, TOEFL, UniCERT, Cambridge etc. Exceptions can be granted by the admissions committee to applicants who have completed a university degree with English as the sole language of instruction in an English-speaking country.

 The programme only starts in the winter term.
-Applications are accepted between late January/early February and the final deadline on 31 May.
+Applications are accepted between mid-February and the final deadline on 31 May.
 Decisions will be taken in March and June.
 To have your application reviewed in March, it has to reach us by the last working day of February.

 Please note that in some cases, processing visa applications may take several months.
 We therefore strongly advise applicants who require a student visa to apply by the end of February.